jyeo/cs122_financialdata_project/README.md

 ## Project Outline/Plan
 * Interface Plan

-The User Interface will allow users to browse standard company financial data.
+The User Interface will allow users to browse publicly-disclosed company financial data.

 Due to time restraints, our team's user interface will be limited to browsing, comparison features may be added if time allowance is found.